tomy0000000/blog/content/subscribe/_index.en.md

 The articles in this blog are divided into three categories, which can be found at the bottom of the [🗄️ Categories]({{< relref "/categories" >}}) page:

 - [🤖 Development]({{< relref "/categories/development" >}}): Technical articles about programming and development
+- [📱 Tech]({{< ref "/categories/tech" >}}): It may be an unboxing article, or experience sharing, tips of using tools, services, or platforms.
+Some CLI commands may be involved, but the main content of the article requires no programming experience.
+- [🍫 Life]({{< ref "/categories/life" >}}): Any other articles that do not belong to the above two categories.
+Basically anything that pops into my mind.

 There are also [📖 Series]({{< relref "/series" >}}) articles that circle around a specific topic.